-The 'Active Learning: What About This?'
-Research Institute launched at DENTSU SOKEN INC. It will propose ideas about active learning from various angles.
-This column will introduce methods, concepts, and individuals that could be utilized to make learning more active.
+The "Active Learning: What About This?"
+Research Institute launched at DENTSU SOKEN INC. We will propose ideas about active learning from various angles.
+In this column, we will introduce methods, concepts, and individuals that could be useful for making learning more active.

 After transferring to a Canadian middle/high school, the principal first handed me a schedule.
 "Follow this and do your best."
 That's right—there were no fixed classes here.
-Like a university, everyone moved daily according to their own schedule.
+Just like university, everyone moved daily according to their own schedule.
 Probably no one in the grade had all their classes together.

 Finding the right classroom in a school building I hadn't fully mapped out yet seemed quite challenging, but it was also a little exciting.
 Peering at the schedule, the first thing that jumped out at me was the three letters "MRE" written at the end of the day.
 "What on earth is this class?"
 I had no clue.

-Even though teaching styles and pacing varied, I'd studied mostly the same subjects in every country.
-But here, a whole host of slightly unusual subjects awaited me.
+Even though teaching methods and pacing varied, I'd studied mostly the same subjects in every country.
+But here, a whole host of unusual subjects awaited me.
 From among them, I'll introduce five that particularly stick in my memory.

 Unusual Subject #1: Architectural Drawing